jerome-trc/biomorph/ATTRIB.md

 ## Graphics

 Doom and Doom II's base textures are the sole property of id Software LLC.

+The following sprites are edits of the work of id Software LLC:
+- powup_infiniteammo.png
+- powup_radsuit.png

 Armour Bonus sprites are courtesy of id Software LLC, and edited by Realm667 user Infirnex.